mkcor/python-prog/_episodes/05-functions.md

-Or, we can name the arguments when we call the function, which allows us to specify them in any order and adds clarity to the call statement; otherwise, as one is reading the code, they might forget if the second argument is the month or the day for example.
+Or, we can name the arguments when we call the function, which allows us to specify them in any order and adds clarity to the call statement; otherwise, as one is reading the code, they might forget if the second argument is the month or the day, for example.
 ~~~
 print_date(month=3, day=19, year=1871)
 ~~~